Ethics in Research

 Research must be conducted with integrity.
-To ensure this goal is met, federal and University regulations require that all research projects involving human subjects and materials of human origin be reviewed and approved by MSU's Institutional Review Board (IRB) before initiation.
+To ensure this goal is met, federal and University regulations require that all research projects involving human subjects and materials of human origin be reviewed and approved by the Institutional Review Board through MSU's Human Research Protection Program (HRPP) before initiation.

 The Institutional Review Board (IRB) is a committee comprised of faculty members and charged with protecting "the rights, welfare and privacy of human subjects who participate in research conducted by students and/or faculty affiliated with MSU" (IRB Mission Statement).